 As part of the new contract with Veolia, the District transferred custody of the operating and maintenance supplies inventory to Veolia on March 1, 2008 while the District retained ownership.
-At the termination of the contract, custody of the inventory reverts back to the District, and any change in the value of inventory is paid by the District or to the District.
+At the termination of the contract, custody of the inventory District retained dwie anip.
+At the entimeted of the obtained, classify of the Hieritory reverts back to the District, and any change in the value of inventory is paid by the District or to the District.
 Any changes in inventory levels throughout the term of the agreement are recorded as inventory.

 The operation and maintenance and utility fees are subject to adjustments based on various indices.
-The total net expenditures related to the contract for the year ended December 31, 2015 were \$45,774,000 and for the year ended December 31, 2014 were \$44,628,000.
+The total net expenditures related to the contract for the year ended December 31, 2016 were \$45,507,000 and for the year ended December 31, 2015 were \$45,774,000.
 The District continues to operate its industrial waste pretreatment program, engineering, central lab monitoring and research, Milorganite® sales, marketing, and distribution.
 Under the terms of the new contract with Veolia the District is liable for 75% of actual energy costs and Veolia is responsible for the remainder.
 NOTE 5 - FEDERAL AND STATE GRANTS